Cambodian Premier League: Clubs

-2024–25 season
+2025–26 season

-The 2023–24 Cambodian Premier League season has welcomed fresh teams and faces, with Prey Veng Football Club and ISI Dangkor Senchey joining the league.
-These teams met the demanding national club license requirements, joining stalwarts like Phnom Penh Crown and Visakha Football Club.
-Despite being the 2022 second league champions, EDC Club Premium did not join the top tier this season due to not meeting the comprehensive licensing criteria.
+The 2023–24 Cambodian Premier League season has welcomed fresh teams and faces, with Prey Veng and ISI Dangkor Senchey joining the league.
+These teams met the demanding national club license requirements, joining stalwarts like Phnom Penh Crown and Visakha.
+Despite being the 2022 Cambodian League 2 champions, Electricite du Cambodge did not join the top tier this season because it did not meet the comprehensive licensing criteria.
 Prey Veng and ISI Dangkor Senchey have expressed their readiness for the league, with ISI Dangkor Senchey notably announcing seven new signings.

-For the 2024–25 Cambodian Premier League Life and Ministry of Interior FA also joining the league too.